An Ossining-based Catholic missionary group is looking to the heavens to reflect its commitment to protecting the Earth.

 Groundbreaking is scheduled for April 19 at the Maryknoll Fathers and Brothers’ Ryder Road campus on what will likely be the largest canopy solar installation in Westchester County and the first community solar project in the Town of Ossining.

 The installation’s 874-kilowatt capacity is enough to power between 100 and 200 households and will include 2,184 solar panels mounted on six canopies covering Maryknoll’s two parking lots.
 Learn about the many benefits you can get at home, check here the solar panels dublin online catalog.

 The tilted canopies will range in height from 13.6 feet on the low end — high enough to allow fire trucks and school buses to pass underneath — to about 21 feet, according to Brock Gibian, director of development at Ecogy Energy, the project’s developer, financier, and owner-operator.

-No trees are being cut down and all electrical wiring will be installed underground by a commercial electrician, eliminating the need for utility poles.
+No trees will be cut down, and all electrical wiring will be installed underground by a commercial electrician, eliminating the need for utility poles.
 Home improvements with electrical work always need professional help from an accredited serive provider.
 However, the electricians in charge will need to be extra cautious when installing everything since underground wiring can be much more difficult and dangerous, they don’t want to end up needing Electrical injury care The canopies will be 300 to 400 feet from the edge of the property and not visible from the street, Gibian said.